-- 1. Prepare the sensor leads and connecting lead wires with a RMA (rosin mildly active) soldering flux, tin them with a minimal amount of 60% Sn 40% Pb solder.
-Use a low wattage soldering iron that will not exceed 200 °C. Clean off residual flux with rosin residue remover.
-The sensing element inside the package should be protected from excessive heat by putting a heat sink clip over the package. - 2.
-Strip connecting wires insulation by delicately scraping with a razor blade, fine sand paper or steel wool.
+- 2. Strip the insulation from the connecting wires by delicately scraping with a razor blade, fine sand paper, or steel wool.
 Phosphor-bronze or manganin wire, in sizes 32 or 36 AWG, is commonly used as the connecting lead wire.
-These wires have low thermal conductivity which help minimize the heat flow through the leads.
-Typical wire insulation is Polyvinal Formal (FormvarTM) or Polyimide (ML).
+These wires have low thermal conductivity and high resistivity which help minimize the heat flow through the leads.
+Typical wire insulation is FormvarTM or Polyimide (ML).
 FormvarTM insulation has better mechanical properties such as abrasion resistance and flexibility.
 Polyimide insulation has better resistance to chemical solvents and burnout. - 3.
-Prepare the connecting wire ends with a RMA (rosin mildly active) soldering flux, tin them with a minimal amount of 60% Sn 40% Pb solder.
-Use a low wattage soldering iron which will not exceed 200 °C. - 4.
-Clean off residual flux with rosin residue remover.
-The sensor lead can be prepared in an identical manner. - 5.
 Attach one sensor lead with two of the connector wires and apply the soldering iron above the joint area until the solders melt, then remove the iron immediately.
-Repeat for the other set of connector wires and the other sensor lead. - 6.
-Avoid putting stress on the device leads and leave enough slack to allow for the thermal contractions that occur during cooling which could fracture a solder joint or lead.
+Repeat for the other set of connector wires and the other sensor lead.
+Leave enough slack to allow for the thermal contractions that occur during cooling which could fracture a solder joint or lead.
+Insulating the soldering joint is recommended.
 This can be achieved with heat shrink tubing.